 I’m a big fan of the Polis blog.
 I haven’t found any other collaborative blog that touches on so many interesting global planning and development issues.
 A recent article compared universal social policies with targeted programs.
 Should education, health care, and other human development programs go to select groups based on certain criteria, or should all members of the population be eligible?
 The author favored the latter approach.
 A related UNICEF study which assessed health care and education advances in developing came to a similar conclusion; consistent, dedicated spending on health care and education across demographic groups created enormous benefits for developing countries.
 Simply increasing GDP or per capita income was not enough to improve education and health outcomes, though.
 “Trickle down” human development isn’t enough.
 Concerted efforts need to be made through efficient programs that work.

 The UNICEF study makes another interesting but less noticeable point.
 Sometimes quantity turns into quality; give enough children access to free primary school, and literacy rates go up, birth rates go down, and other good things happen in less than a generation.
 Give enough people access to primary health care, and preventable diseases decline and quality of life goes up for entire populations.
 Short term increases in the quantity of positive interactions, programs or infrastructure improvements can have enormous qualitative benefits down the road.
+I consider this the reverse of Gresham’s Law: Flood a system with enough “good money”, and it diminishes the influence of bad money.

 Now that I’ve bored you, you may be wondering what this has to do with Baltimore.
 During my four years in the city, I’ve read a lot of articles and heard too many soliloquies about what people think Baltimore needs.
 These ideas usually involve big, expensive projects which I believe would have a marginal positive impact on the city.
 The amazing thing about Baltimore is that it already has so many assets and people trying to make a difference – but sometimes they’re outweighed by forces of apathy and the status quo.
 Maybe we don’t need something entirely new.
 Maybe we just need more of the good things we already have.